Dsap5131/checkers/README.md

 # TODO

+1. Create Referee
-1. Implement a terminal strategy
+2. Implement a terminal strategy
-1. Implement online player
+3. Implement online player
-2. Create MiniMax Algorithm
+4. Create MiniMax Algorithm
-3. Instance checking on parameters?
+5. Instance checking on parameters?
 What is the best practice
-4. Should Move return copies of the Position?
+6. Should Move return copies of the Position?
 Is this a vulnerability if not.
-5. (Optional) Research and implement optional typing for the use of GamePiece
+7. (Optional) Research and implement optional typing for the use of GamePiece
-6. Should typing be done through strings and not imports (this can help with circular imports?)
+8. Should typing be done through strings and not imports (this can help with circular imports?)

 # Project Design